oakesjessica/prime-academy/README.md

 There are three main components of this project.

-1) HTML: This will serve as the base functionality for an html page
+1) HTML: This will serve as the base functionality for an html page.
-2) JS: This will serve as the functionality of the site itself
+2) JS: This will serve as the functionality of the site itself.
-3) CSS: This will serve as the design of the site
+3) CSS: This will serve as the design of the site.